From celebrities in Europe to anonymous US citizens

 In New York, Pirlo enjoys playing golf on a private course and walk around Manhattan surrounded by thousands of people.

-On his Twitter account, you will see pictures of him with his children or his girlfriend enjoying parks, attending Yankee games, playing bowling or even gambling at some websites, such as 777spinslot.com.
+On his Twitter account, you will see pictures of him with his children or his girlfriend enjoying parks, attending Yankee games, or playing bowling.

 A pair of dark glasses and a thick green jacket sounds fashionable enough to walk the wide New York avenues.
 The only difference – now he has to choose his clothes himself.